They Don't Believe Me

 Then I noticed...
 I still wasn't me.
 It wasn't my room.
 I was lying on foam rubber, in the past--the late 20th century.
 October 4th, 1989 to be exact.
 A notebook, not a smart one, but made of wood-pulp paper, lay by my sleeping-pad.
 I wrote my dream down, by hand... though it seemed futile, since I still wasn't me, and the dream wasn't over, and when it ended, all my notes would evaporate, and I'd have to write it all out again.

 But this dream persisted.
-I walked around convinced I really was--and am--under all the other transformations in my life--a 15-year-old girl, trapped in a dream of the barbaric past.
+I walked around convinced I really was--and am--under all the other transformations in my life--a 22nd Century Southeast Asian girl trapped in a dream of the barbaric past.
 That feeling lasted all day.
 And the next.
-I kept marveling at its persistence, as I lived my waking life--in a different body, older, taller, not Southeast Asian, no blonde perm--and lived other night-dreams in many bodies: human, animal, alien, big, little, old, young, female, male, both, neither.
+I kept marveling at its persistence, as I lived my waking life--in a different body, older, taller, male--and lived other night-dreams, in many bodies: human, animal, alien, big, little, old, young, female, male, both, neither.

 But the feeling I'm not me never went away.